mlswg/mls-combiner/draft-ietf-mls-combiner.md

 ## Application Messages

-HPQMLS combiner provides PQ security to the traditional MLS session.
+APQ-MLS combiner provides PQ security to the traditional MLS session.
 Application messages are therefore only sent in the traditional session using the `encryption_secret` provided by the key schedule of the traditional session according to Section 15 of {{RFC9420}}.

 # Modes of Operation

 Security needs vary by organizations and system-specific risk tolerance and/or constraints.
 While this combiner protocol targets combining a PQ session and a traditional session the degree of PQ security may be tuned depending on the use-case: i.e., as PQ/T Confidentiality Only or both PQ/T Confidentiality and PQ/T Authenticity.
 For PQ/T Confidentiality Only, the PQ session MUST use a PQ KEM, while for PQ authenticity, the PQ session MUST use both a PQ KEM and a PQ DSA.
-The modes of operation are specified by the `mode` flag in HPQMLSInfo struct and are listed below.
+The modes of operation are specified by the `mode` flag in APQInfo struct and are listed below.

 ## PQ/T Confidentiality Only